 There are currently almost 10.000.000 mobile apps available in the leading app stores.

-Yes, that is 10 million pieces of software that are out there in the market.
+Yes, there are 10 million pieces of software on the market.
 And there’s always someone thinking about making a new one.
 An app that’s going to kick the others out of the game, become super popular and make a ton of money in the process.
 If you’re one of the people with such thoughts on their mind, then this short guide is for you.

 We’ll go through exactly what you need to think about before even starting the project, and then we’ll explain how to start it off on the right foot.

 However, if your idea is to build a mobile game, then this post is not for you.
 The game industry has different rules and nuances you need to learn about.
 It might be a topic of some other post on this blog, but not this one.